bridgecrew-perf6/TeamB_Model_Deployment/README.md

 ## Important Features

-*Credit Score:* - A number, prepared by third parties, summarizing the borrower’s creditworthiness, which may be indicative of the likelihood that the borrower will timely repay future obligations.
-Generally, the credit score disclosed is the score known at the time of acquisition and is the score used to originate the mortgage.
+*CIBIL Score:* - A three digit number summarizing the borrower’s creditworthiness, which may be indicative of the likelihood that the borrower will timely repay future obligations.
+Generally, the CIBIL score disclosed is the score known at the time of acquisition and is the score used to originate the mortgage.

 *MORTGAGE INSURANCE PERCENTAGE (MIP):* The percentage of loss coverage on the loan, at the time of Freddie Mac’s purchase of the mortgage loan that a mortgage insurer is providing to cover losses incurred as a result of a default on the loan.